HiDiHlabs/ssam-lite/docs/source/quickstart.rst

 SSAM-lite is an easy to use a lightweight web browser application to identify cell types in single-molecule spatial transcriptomic data such as MERFISH, SEQfish, ISS/CARTANA, osmFISH, etc.
-This guide is for you if you have
+This quickstart guide is for you if you have

 - very little time,
 - an understanding of `SSAM <https://www.nature.com/articles/s41467-021-23807-4>`__,